One of the most asked questions on menswear forums online is – what’s the difference between khakis and chinos?

 These few defining characteristics do separate classic khakis and chinos, but it’s also important to remember that when it comes to pants, the world of men’s fashion is a wild, lawless land full of exceptions and rule-breaking.

 It is, in this way, entirely possible to have a pair of khaki pants with small pockets, no pleats or no cuffs.
 All standards are generalizations, not hard and fast rules.

 Whether you’re on the hunt for a pair of chinos or wanting to purchase a good pair of khakis, you want to look for a tag that boasts 100% cotton.

-Just like when you’re shopping for socks for men, products that are entirely made of cotton as opposed to synthetic or acrylic are lighter, cooler and breathe easier.
+Just like when you’re shopping for socks for men, khakis and chinos that are entirely made of cotton twill as opposed to synthetic or acrylic are lighter, cooler and breathe easier.

 This increased airflow doesn’t just add comfortability, it can actually make the pants more durable.

 Chino pants are ideally made of a lightweight 100% cotton or a fabric that is cotton blended with another fabric in a close-knit weave.
 Meanwhile, khaki pants are normally made out of a heavyweight 100% cotton twill fabric.